Go Back

 Ingredients

-• 2 l water, as needed for boiling eggs
+• water, enough for boiling and cooling the eggs

 Instructions

-• Season the eggs with white pepper and a few drops of Maggi seasoning sauce to taste.
-Enjoy!
+• Serve by cracking the eggs into a small bowl or shot glass.
+Season with white pepper and a few drops of Maggi seasoning sauce to taste.
+Enjoy immediately.

 Notes